qdm12/gluetun-wiki/setup/advanced/control-server.md

 ## Authentication

-⚠️ all routes will become private by default after the v3.40.0 release ⚠️
+All routes are now private by default and **require** authentication to be setup, there is no publicly accessible routes anymore.

 ([Alternative guide on Reddit](https://www.reddit.com/r/gluetun/comments/1ozqhax/howto_the_mysterious_configtoml_file_and_gluetuns/))